By: Nick BeJeaux

 Editor in Chief of SELU’s Lion’s Roar

-The first phase, which will lay the groundwork of the colony, will begin this summer.
-During this five-week period at least six PIKE alumni will be assembled and trained as an advisory board, which will oversee the formation of the chapter.
+The colonization was approved on May 1 after the Interfraternity Council (IFC) voted five to one allowing the process to move forward.
+According to PIKE Expansion Director Joe Wegelin, who pitched the idea to the IFC, the colonization will take place in three stages.
+During the current phase (phase one) at least six PIKE alumni will be assembled and trained as an advisory board that will oversee the formation of the chapter.
 Phase two includes several meetings of this advisory board.
 The expansion will conclude in the third phase, scheduled to end in Fall 2013, with the establishment of PIKE’s charter.

 PIKE was founded at the University of Virginia in 1868 and has since grown into 225 international chapters.
 According to Holmgren, in this year alone Pike has expanded to Cornell, Arizona State, Northwestern State and Bridgewater State in addition to Southeastern.